carloscortonc/cli-er/README.md

 # cli-er

-Tool for building advance CLI applications using a definition object, with a folder structure strategy that helps organize all the logic and help-generation included
+Tool for building advance CLI applications using a definition object.
+It implements a folder structure strategy that helps organize all the logic, also including help-generation
 </br>

 _cli.js_: